segmentio/action-destinations/packages/browser-destinations/destinations/contentstack-web/README.md

-# @segment/analytics-browser-actions-contentstack-browser-plugins
+# @segment/analytics-browser-actions-contentstack-web

-The Contentstack Browser Plugins browser action destination for use with @segment/analytics-next.
+The Contentstack Web browser action destination for use with @segment/analytics-next.

 ## License